About . Strategic Plan

 To prepare leaders in art and design for a changing world by delivering a comprehensive curriculum, upholding educator excellence, fostering practical experiences that feed future careers and supporting holistically all students.

-Invest in a teaching and learning initiative to support faculty and serve as a resource and catalyst for innovative advancements in faculty pedagogy
+Invest in a teaching and learning initiative to support faculty and serve as a resource and catalyst for innovative advancements in faculty pedagogy and inclusive teaching.

 To serve as the cultural anchor and instigator that affirms the value of art and design in our communities by collaboratively engaging people in the positive growth of our region and the vital role our institution has in shaping it.